Azornes/Comfyui-Resolution-Master/README.md

 - **canvas_step_x/y**: Step values for grid snapping
 - **canvas_decimals_x/y**: Decimal precision settings
 - **Visual options**: dots, frame, snap toggles

+---

 ## ⚠️ Known Issues / Compatibility

-- **Conflict with comfyui-mixlab-nodes**
+#### ○ ‎ Conflict with comfyui-mixlab-nodes
-  Some users have reported that the *Resolution Master* node appears completely blank when added to the canvas.
+>  Some users have reported that the *Resolution Master* node appears completely blank when added to the canvas.
-  This issue is caused by a conflict with **comfyui-mixlab-nodes**.
+>  This issue is caused by a conflict with **comfyui-mixlab-nodes**.

-  ✅ Temporary Fix: Disable or uninstall `comfyui-mixlab-nodes` – the node will then display and work correctly.
+>  ✅ Temporary Fix: Disable or uninstall `comfyui-mixlab-nodes` – the node will then display and work correctly.
-  ❌ Unfortunately, I cannot reproduce this bug on my end, since with my setup both node packs work fine together.
-  👉 Until a proper fix is implemented in `comfyui-mixlab-nodes`, the only workaround is disabling `comfyui-mixlab-nodes` or manual patch (see below).
+>  👉 Until a proper fix is implemented in `comfyui-mixlab-nodes`, the only workaround is disabling `comfyui-mixlab-nodes` or manual patch (see below).

 <details>
-<summary>🔧 Advanced explanation and manual patch (click to expand)</summary>
+<summary><strong>🔧 Advanced explanation and manual patch (click to expand)</strong></summary>

-If you *really* want or need to use comfyui-mixlab-nodes despite this, here’s the deal:
+- If you *really* want or need to use comfyui-mixlab-nodes despite this, here’s the deal:
   The problem occurs because **mixlab overrides the `onDrawForeground` method of other nodes**, which breaks their display.
 This behavior is, frankly, unacceptable since it hijacks a method other nodes legitimately rely on.
 The good news is that mixlab only uses this override if the method is defined in the prototype, which means we can adjust it safely.

-### ✅ Patch
 In `ui_mixlab.js` (see [source line here](https://github.com/shadowcz007/comfyui-mixlab-nodes/blob/67c974c96e6472316cb4bf4326281d9f86a25ae6/web/javascript/ui_mixlab.js#L2186C11-L2186C55)), replace this part:

 ```js